 We will further cover the various types of assistance to determine which states benefit the most from programs like Medicaid and SNAP.
-The American government spends approximately $668 billion annually on more than 120 welfare programs.
+The American government is projected to spend approximately $10.3 trillion in 2021 welfare programs.
 Most funds go to several programs focused on providing healthcare, food, and housing, according to US welfare statistics and facts.

 Here are the key figures regarding the states most dependent on welfare and those that do great even without federal funding:

-- Montana is the most dependent on federal aid, with government assistance accounting for 46.1% of the state’s revenue.
-Wyoming follows with a federal aid share of 44.5%.
+- Louisiana is the most dependent on federal aid, with government assistance accounting for 36.57% of the state’s revenue.
+Mississippi follows with a federal aid share of 34.81%.

-- Federal aid represents only 20.7% of the Hawaii state revenue, placing the jurisdiction in the best position.
-Virginia comes in second with a share of slightly higher 21.1%.
+- Federal aid represents only 17.03% of the Wisconsin state revenue, placing the jurisdiction in the best position.
+Virginia comes in second with a share of slightly higher 17.96%.

-- New Mexico has 21,459 food stamp users per capita.
-Louisiana comes in next with 17,293 recipients per 100k.
+- New Mexico has 21,368 food stamp users per capita.
+Louisiana and West Virginia come in next with 17,388 recipients per 100k each.
 So, these two are the American states with most welfare recipients.

 - Wyoming has a total Medicaid and CHIP enrollment of only 54,254 people, while North Dakota comes in second with 90,107 participants.

 - California has 11,686,020 residents enrolled in these programs.
 That’s significantly higher than the 6,518,631 participants from the runner-up New York.